Top tips for stargazing

 • A compass to help you find a particular constellation or star.

 • Your camera to capture the wonder on the faces of stargazers or the stars above.
-There is quite an art to photographing the night sky so take a look at our photography video for a few tips.

 What to look for